Updated December 2019

 This leaves online shoppers wondering which items are actually worth ordering from foreign websites such as Amazon, Alibaba and eBay.

-At the moment, for example, if a consumer bought books through Amazon for $60 including shipping, the duty fees would be waived.
+Prior to December 2019, for example, if a consumer bought books through Amazon for $60 including shipping, the duty fees would be waived.
 However, if they bought a $621 Coach Charlie Bucket handbag from eBay, including the $86 shipping fee from the US to New Zealand, they would be stung with a bunch of other costs.

 The total bill would have added costs including an estimated $26.75 in duty, $84.26 for the 15% GST, $12.90 for GST on freight, and $52.67 in entry fees.